-Also, affix simple, unobtrusive labels on your cupboards, drawers, etc. to make everything as clear as possible.
-Seeing the "Scissors, Staplers and Sticky Notes" drawer might be enough to remind someone to go get that scissors they left out and put it back where it belongs.
+Also, affix unobtrusive labels on your cupboards and drawers to make everything as clear as possible.
+Seeing the "Scissors, Staplers and Sticky Notes" drawer might be enough to remind someone to go get the scissors they left out and put them back where it belongs.

 Create an Incentive

 Everyone loves getting gift cards for the local coffee shop.
-Give your coworkers the opportunity to earn a $5 card as the winner of "Cleanest Work Space of the Month."
+Give your coworkers the opportunity to earn one as the winner of the cleanest work space.
 A small incentive like this creates a lighthearted contest to help keep desks clean — and even if some coworkers don't care about coffee, for instance, seeing a monthly email about the contest can certainly remind them that cleanliness is a priority and encourage them to keep things neat.

-Keeping the stakes low can help keep the incentive effective without creating any office drama ($5 here and there isn't likely to spark any heated competition).
+Keeping the stakes low — $10 here and there — can help keep the incentive effective without creating any office drama.

 Hold a Declutter Day

-Organize quarterly or twice-a-year "Declutter Days" and schedule time for everyone to pitch in to clean up the common areas of your work space, such as the foyer and lunchroom.
-Make a list of tasks that need doing, such as clearing out the fridge, cabinets and tabletops — if it's practical, make assignments so everyone has ownership of a specific task.
+Organize quarterly or twice-a-year "declutter days" and schedule time for everyone to clean up the common areas of your workspace, such as the foyer and lunchroom.
+Make a list of tasks, such as clearing out the fridge, cabinets and tabletops — and if it's practical, assign everyone a specific task.

 Plan the event either early in the day or over the lunch hour, and supply snacks or a light lunch.
-Remember that, as seasons change, so do office cleaning and organization.
-In the winter and spring, make sure your office includes boot trays as well as coat racks or hooks for coats and umbrellas.
+Remember that, as seasons change, so do office cleaning and organization needs.
+In the winter and spring, make sure your office includes boot trays as well as coat racks or hooks.

-No office manager wants to spend all their time cleaning up after coworkers, but it's also no fun to have to scold coworkers into doing their fair share.
+No one wants to spend all their time cleaning up after coworkers, but it's also no fun to remind coworkers to do their fair share.
 These ideas can provide a more positive way to get the team to help with office cleaning.